NorthWest Highlands

 A few days after registering for a trek (with a deposit of at least $500), we’ll give you a quick call to say hello and answer any initial questions you may have.
 If you use WhatsApp, we’ll add you to a group with your fellow trekkers so that you may interact with them, and possibly your guide, before departure.
 You’ll be able to post questions in the group anytime you’d like, talk about the cool gear you’re planning to take with you, organize group hikes if you live near each other, and generally just get to know those who will be sharing this incredible experience with you.

 Within the first weeks after your trek is confirmed, you will receive a Welcome Kit from us.
-It contains stuff that you can use during training and on the trek itself, as well as some other fun things to get you (even more) excited about your trip.
+It contains stuff you can use during training and on the trek, as well as some other fun things to get you (even more) excited about your trip.

-You’ll also receive a login to our Hobnail app, which is full of great information including a day-by-day schedule, nearby points of interest, beautiful photography, and yet another way to contact us – through its messaging service.
-As your trip gets closer, we will continue to load information into your app, including your flights and airport maps, links to places you’ll be staying, and other tips and helpful information to ensure you have more than you need to feel confident about your upcoming trek.
+You’ll also receive a link to our Hobnail app, which is full of great information, including a day-by-day schedule, nearby points of interest, beautiful photography, and yet another way to contact us – through its messaging service.
+As your trip gets closer, we will continue to load information into your app, including your flights and airport maps, links to places you’ll be staying, and other tips and helpful information to ensure you have more than you need to feel confident about your upcoming trek.Ā

 The closer you get to your trek, the more you’ll hear from us — but of course, you can reach out any time you have a question.